 20: ARGYRESTHIIDAE, 21: LYONETIIDAE, 22: PRAYDIDAE

-20.005 Triple-barred Argent (Argyresthia trifasciata) in the garden, May 8th 2011.
+20.005 Triple-barred Tip Moth (Argyresthia trifasciata) in my garden at Skircoat Green, May 8th 2011.
 Captured in the early morning.
 My first record was also in the garden on June 23rd 06 where individuals have been seen a handful of times since.

 20.007 Cypress Tip Moth to MV light at Mirey Wall farm near Sowerby on June 24th 2022.

-20.012 Golden Argent (Argyresthia goedartella), North Dean wood, July 10th 06.
+20.012 Brassy Y (Argyresthia goedartella), North Dean wood, July 10th 06.
 A field observation on birch just as the sun came out to illuminate the moth.
 A commonly seen species.

-20.016 Netted Argent (Argyresthia retinella) captured by day along the top of North Dean wood on July 2nd 09.
+20.016 Speckled Tip Moth (Argyresthia retinella) captured by day along the top of North Dean wood on July 2nd 09.

 20.019 Apple Fruit Moth (Argyresthia conjugella) at Norland Bilberry Slopes, June 28th 2018.
 A field observation.
 Practically every Rowan tree on the site had several of these either resting on the leaves or were easily disturbed by gently tapping the branches.

-20.020 Brown Rowan Argent (Argyresthia semifusca), North Dean wood, Aug.
+20.020 Purple-washed Tip Moth (Argyresthia semifusca), a field observation at North Dean wood, Aug.
 31st 06.
-A field observation.
 The forewing has a delicate violet flush which just comes through in the photo.
+It was an unseasonably muggy night which manifested itself the following morning when I was followed by a mini swarm of extremely annoying flies.

 20.021 Cherry Fruit Moth (Argyresthia pruniella) on Arthur Stott's plot, Skircoat Green allotments, July 16th 09.
 Captured by day.

-20.022 Hawthorn Argent (Argyresthia bonnetella), May 31st 2010.
+20.022 Hawthorn Tip Moth (Argyresthia bonnetella), May 31st 2010.
 Reared from a larva spun up in Hawthorn near Sterne Mill bridge.

 The more noticeably segmented body of the larva helps identify this species.